loghall/axi_cache/README.md

 Other relevant files:
 - props_pkg.sv : contains parameterized properties for commonly used assertions/assumptions
 - intf_props_pkg.sv : contains parameterized properties specifically dedicated to interface behavior
   - includes macros for each of verification with our design.

+NOTE: There were a lot more commits, but we squash merged to get rid of some of the more embarassing commit messages on our branches.